Have some questions about the Annual Firefly Gathering? We’re happy to help!

 Teens are welcome to participate in the adult classes offered at the event.
 Some classes will have an age requirement, so check the sign-up sheets.
 Teen Camp is a place where teens aged 13-17 can gather and be heard, supported and mentored in the evenings, after taking classes of their choosing during the day.
 All teens must have a registered adult over 18 present at the event and designated as being responsible for them.

-Please note, there is no cell service or WiFi available at Deerfields.
+Please note, there is no reliable cell service or WiFi .
 Plan for your family members attending the Gathering to enjoy being disconnected from the inter-webs and reconnected to the web of life, and also for your friends and family who are not attending to not be able to reach you.
 We cannot locate individuals at the event.

-Contact us via e-mail through info@fireflygathering.org, call us at (828) 237-2551, or send us a direct message on our Facebook or Instagram pages.
+Contact us via e-mail through [email protected], call or text us at (828) 237-2551, or send us a direct message on our Facebook or Instagram pages.
 We’re happy to assist you!

 Please contact us at [email protected] to discuss your access needs and we would be happy to see if we can accommodate them.
 The physical nature of the event grounds do limit our capacity to make this event physically accessible for those who have difficulty traversing gravel, uneven and potentially muddy terrain.